 In October the College Counseling Office offers a “College Admissions 101” program to parents of 11th graders.
+It is held twice: on a weekday evening early in the month, and again on Family Weekend.
 This evening is really an educational event, coverings such basics as things to consider when looking at colleges, what goes into an application for admission, elements of a successful campus visit, college admissions policies, and how to put together a balanced and thoughtful list.
-For parents who may not be able to attend, the presentation is posted online.
+After the program, the presentation is emailed to all junior parents.

 - Personal assessments and inventories